VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature.md

 using Stride.Games;

 float movementSpeed = 5f; // This was added
-Entity? box; // This was added
+Entity? box1; // This was added

 using var game = new Game();

-game.Run(start: Start, update: Update);
+game.Run(start: Start, update: Update); // This was updated

 void Start(Scene rootScene)
 {